 A KMDI Member typically has a graduate degree in a cognate discipline and is involved with the institute in one or more ways that benefit the institute.
 A member must be actively involved with KMDI to maintain membership.
 Evidence of participation includes, but is not limited to:

-Assignment of instructors for courses in the KMD Collaborative Program is a the discretion of the collaborative programme (CP) director and the CP committee.
+Assignment of instructors for courses in the KMD Collaborative Specialization is a the discretion of the collaborative specialization (CS) director and the CS committee.
 Professors who teach KMDI courses without billing for their involvement (either directly or through their departments) would automatically qualify as members of the Institute.
 Instructors who teach courses in other departments that are cross-listed as KMDI courses would need to be involved in other relevant activities to qualify as full KMDI members.

 A researcher who has a research grant that attracts overhead which is administered by KMDI would typically qualify as a full member of the institute.